You’ve got a knack for explaining complex tech topics in simple terms. Friends and family always turn to you for advice on the latest gadgets.

 It’s also important that you develop your own style of writing that is engaging to your audience.

 But remember, what makes tech content engaging is subjective.
 It’s possible to have a successful blog where you explain the tech using a dry tone, but you can also choose an approach that is more informal, and easier to understand if that’s what resonates with your target audience.

 The best thing to do is to test different types of blog posts or videos with your audience and then listen to feedback so you can optimize your content – which brings us to an important point.

 Important Note: Make sure you have at least 10 blog posts written and published before you start to promote your new blog.
 You should have enough of a variety of posts to appeal to a wide audience and maintain visitor engagement.
 This will make it more likely that they will bookmark your blog and return to it to consume even more of your content.

 9. Promoting Your Tech Blog

 Now that your blog is live, it’s time to actually bring readers to your site.
 Attracting visitors doesn’t have to be hard, but it does require consistent work.

-In fact, many top bloggers believe that you have to spend more time promoting your content than you do writing.
+In fact, bloggers that own the best tech blogs believe that you have to spend more time promoting your content than you do writing.

 Below, I’ve listed some of the most effective ways to promote your blog and get a steady stream of traffic to your content.